-- Highest priority was being given to operational activities financed from 9. voluntary contributions through UMDP and funds in trust.
-Of UNIDO's four main programmes of operations - the UNDP/Special Fund component, the UNDP/Technical Assistance compenent, the Special Industrial Services Programme and the regular programme of the United Nations - all except the last had now been established on a continuous programming basis.
-However, the Secretariat had no way of knowing beforehand what requests would be received and approved, nor would an especially established committee be in a different position.
-The 1969 programme was therefore merely an indication of projects under consideration. in effect, becoming a servicing organization which stood ready to receive, handle and fulfil industry requests that might come from any country at any time, although forward yearly programming was still the procedure for the United Nations regular programme.
-The change to continuous programming presented particular difficulties for UNIDO because of the complexity of many industrial operations.
-The UNIDO Secretariat therefore needed greater flexibility in procedures to deal with varying situations. - 10.
-Those considerations were at the basis of the SIS programme.
-When that programme had been instituted it had been apparent that some industrial requests could not be foreseen the or three years ahead of time and that suitable procedures would be required for handling them; the procedures of the Expanded Programme of Technical Assistance had allowed for contingency allocations and re-programming as exceptional measures only.
-The SIS programme also brought UNIDO into closer contact with real and urgent problems of industry.
-It should therefore be evaluated not only in monetary terms but with due regard to the effectiveness of the assistance rendered. - 11.
-The establishment of the system of UNIDO field advisers in collaboration with UNDP was an important means of promoting operational activities and making UNIDO's activities more effective.
+Highest priority was being given to operational activities financed from 9. voluntary contributions through UIDP and funds is trust.
+Of UNIDO's four main programmes of operations - the UNDP/Special Fund component, the UNDP/Technical Assistance component, the Special Industrial Services Programme and the regular programme of the United Nations - all except the last had now been established on a continuous programming basis.
+However, the Secretariat had no way of knowing beforehand what requests would be received and approved, nor would an The 1969 programme oppecially established committee be in a different position. was therefore merchy an indication of projects under consideration.
+UNIDO was. in effect, becoming a servicing organization which stood ready to receive, handle and fulfil industry requests that might come from any country at any time, although forward yearly programming was still the procedure for the United Nations The change to continuous programming presented particular rogular programme. difficulties for UNIDO because of the complexity of many industrial operations.
+The UNIDO Secretariat therefore needed greater flexibility in procedures to deal with varying situations.

+10. Those considerations were at the basis of the SIS programme.
+When that programme had been instituted, it had been apparent that some industrial requests could not be forement two or three years shead of time and that suitable procedures would be required for handling shea; the procedures of the Expanded Programme of Technical Assistance had allowed for contingency allocations and re-programming as exceptional measures only.
+The SIS programme also brought UNIDO into closed center' with real and urgent problems of industry.
+It should therefore be evaluated not only in monetary terms but with due regard to the effectiveness of the assistance rendered.

+11. The establishment of the system of UNIDO field advisers in collaboration with UNDP was an important means of promoting operational activities and making UNIDO's activities more effective.
 The programme had been initiated in 1967 with five posts financed from the organization's regular budget.
 It was hoped that UNDP would gradually assume responsibility for financing the programme, which would eventually provide for some twenty field advisers, and for which a servicing unit had been established at headquarters.
+12. The Swiss Government had contributed 1 million Swise frames to OMIDO and it was hoped that that sum accild be spent on followships to negatint students from developing countries with the potential benefits of the operational activities of UNIDO - The followship-holders would in effect be the notional counterparts of field advisers.
+That would be a further step in compliance with the Board's directive concerning the development of operational activities and the strongthening of contacts between UNIDO and the developing countries